techidaily/site-android-transfer/source/_posts/in-2024-top-5-from-honor-magic-v2-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![android to iphone contacts transfer app - shareit](https://images.wondershare.com/drfone/article/2018/01/15156708565360.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8Y-k_3N-0OI?si=1J-aFBXLJl5b3x4h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After learning about these top 5 Android to iPhone contacts transfer software, you can easily complete the Honor Magic V2 device transition without any data loss.
 Out of all the alternatives, we recommend Dr.Fone - Phone Transfer.
 It provides the fastest and most secure option to move your content directly from one device to another with a single click.
 Go ahead and give it a try to move from Honor Magic V2 to iPhone (iPhone 15 included) in a few minutes while keeping your data intact.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 6 Ways To Transfer Contacts From Honor Magic V2 to iPhone